Skip to main content

 Repayment deduction percentages

-For Plan 1, 2 and 4, once an employee's income goes above the relevant threshold, you deduct 9% of their income that is above the threshold and pay it to HMRC (who pass it to the SLC).
+For Plan 1, 2 and 4, once an employee's gross income goes above the relevant threshold, you deduct 9% of their income that is above the threshold and pay it to HMRC (who pass it to the SLC).

 Repayments calculated on a per pay period basis